Hermann Müller (politician, born 1876): Before 1918: entry into the SPD and Reichstag

 The SPD Party Executive Committee in 1909.
 Müller stands second from right.

 From 1899 to 1906, Müller worked as an editor at the socialist newspaper Görlitzer Volkswacht.
-He was a member of the Görlitz city council from 1903 to 1906 and party functionary (Unterbezirksvorsitzender).
-August Bebel, the SPD chairman, nominated him in 1905 (without success) and 1906 (successfully) for membership of the board of the national SPD.
+He was a member of the Görlitz city council from 1903 to 1906 and a party functionary (Unterbezirksvorsitzender).
+August Bebel, the Social Democratic Party of Germany (SPD) chairman, nominated him in 1905 (without success) and 1906 (successfully) for membership of the board of the national SPD.
 At that time, Müller changed from a left-wing Social Democrat to a centrist, who argued against both the Marxist reformists such as Eduard Bernstein and the radical Left around Rosa Luxemburg.
 Together with Friedrich Ebert, Müller in 1909 created a party executive committee that was to deal with internal arguments between party conventions.
 Known for his calm, industriousness, integrity and rationality, Müller lacked charisma.
-In 1909 he tried but failed to prevent Otto Braun's election to the board, laying the foundation for a long-running animosity between the two.
+In 1909, he tried but failed to prevent Otto Braun's election to the board, laying the foundation for a long-running animosity between the two.

 As a result of his foreign language skills, Müller was the representative of the SPD at the Second International, an organisation of socialist and labour parties, and at the conventions of socialist parties in other countries in western Europe.
 In late July 1914, during the July Crisis that led up to the outbreak of World War I, Müller was sent to Paris to negotiate with French socialists over a common stance towards the respective countries' proposals for war loans.
 No agreement was reached, however, and before Müller was able to report back, the SPD had already decided to support the first war loans in the Reichstag in the belief, fostered by the German government, that the war was purely defensive.

 During World War I, Müller supported the political truce between Germany's political parties known as the Burgfrieden.
 He was used by the SPD leadership to deal with arguments with the party's left wing and as an in-house censor for the party newspaper Vorwärts to avoid its outright ban by the military authorities.
 After he was elected to the Reichstag in a 1916 by-election, he supported both the harsh Treaty of Brest-Litovsk with Russia and the entry of the SPD into the government of Max von Baden in October 1918.
-Baden was named chancellor after the army leadership decided that it could get better peace terms from the Allies and deflect the blame from itself for the lost war if the government were democratised and the socialists – whom they blamed for the loss – brought into it.
+Baden was named chancellor after the army leadership decided that it could get better peace terms from the Allies and deflect the blame from itself for the lost war if the government was democratised and the socialists – whom they blamed for the loss – brought into it.